asm-products/ccar-websockets/UserInteractions.md

 as mix of server and client interaction: server and client need to conclude that an interaction is allowed for the user.

+User passwords will need to be hashed and saved in the database, despite using ssl: use Crypto.Hash module.